LLNL/shroud/docs/reference.rst

    Defaults to ``cpp``.
    Other useful values might be ``cc`` or ``cxx``.

-LUA_result
-    The name of the Lua wrapper's result variable.
-    It defaults to *rv*  (return value).

 PY_header_filename_suffix
    Suffix added to Python header files.
    Defaults to ``h``.